obiech/dropezy/flex/README.md

 utils layer

 Contains helper classes used by the application.
 Test for this package can be found under the util folder.

+smart_retry_dio was used to implement retrying of failed api request